 Dismiss Modal

-• Keeping your lungs clear
+• Keeping your lungs clear.

-• Strengthening your breathing muscles
+• Making your breathing muscles stronger.

-• Helping prevent respiratory complications or problems
+• Helping prevent respiratory complications or problems.

 The incentive spirometer gives you a way to take an active part in your recovery.
 A nurse or respiratory therapist will teach you breathing exercises.
 To do these exercises, you will breathe in through your mouth and not your nose.
 The incentive spirometer only works correctly if you breathe in through your mouth.

-Man in hospital bed using incentive spirometer.
+Patient in hospital bed using incentive spirometer.

-Your healthcare provider or their staff will tell you how to use the device, your targeted volume(s), and provide other helpful tips to prevent complications (such as pain, dizziness, feeling lightheaded) when blowing in the incentive spirometer.
+Your health care provider or their staff will tell you how to use the device, your targeted volume(s), and provide other helpful tips to prevent complications (such as pain, dizziness, feeling lightheaded) when blowing in the incentive spirometer.

 Steps to clear lungs